 Accommodations are available at Malone to ensure that students with documented disabilities participate fully in academic and student life.

-Listed below are examples of academic support services:
+Examples of academic support services:

 - Note-taking services